DO REFERRALS DROP IN YOUR LAP?

-“As we move forward, I typically ask for referrals from my clients, since that is the source of most of my business.
-I hope you’ll consider doing that when the time is right.”
+“As we move forward through the sales process, I usually ask for referrals from my clients, since that is the source of most of my business.
+Will you consider this when the time is right?.”

-“When we first started to work together, I mentioned I typically ask for referrals.
+“When we first started to work together, I mentioned I ask for referrals.
 People who might also benefit from this value.
-While it might be early in the process, it may be a good time to understand who they may be.”
+Even though it is still early in the process, it might be a good time to understand who they may be.”

 “As I’ve mentioned along the way, referrals are the lifeblood of my business.
 Who would you be willing to introduce to me at this point?”